kujirahand/goto/README.md

 2. Install shell completion scripts
 3. Show instructions for enabling completion

-#### Manual Completion Setup
+#### Alternative: Manual Completion Setup (Source Build)

-If you prefer to install completion manually:
+If you built from source but prefer to install completion manually:

 1. Install completion scripts: